dialoguemd/.github/PULL_REQUEST_TEMPLATE.md

 <!-- What is the problem this PR solves?
      Intent: Readers outside your team can understand without opening JIRA or Notion.
-             It fastens reviewing and future troubleshooting. -->
+             It accelerates code review and future troubleshooting. -->

 ## Solution